Skip to main content

 The Settings sub-tab on the Voice tab controls how the agent behaves on every call.

-Defaults are applied only when caller matching falls through.
+Defaults apply only when caller matching falls through.
 If the agent identifies the caller’s company and contact from the inbound number or the conversation, those values override the defaults on the resulting ticket.

-The Default Contact dropdown is a search-on-type combobox.
-Start typing a name and Rallied queries your PSA’s contact list in real time, scoped to the company you’ve selected as the default.
-This works the same way against ConnectWise, HaloPSA, and Autotask.
+The Default Contact dropdown is a search-as-you-type field.
+Start typing a name and Rallied looks up contacts live from your PSA against the company you’ve selected.
+Works the same across ConnectWise, HaloPSA, and Autotask.

-The agent attaches each call to a client using a three-step match, in order:
+The agent attaches each call to a client using three checks, in order:

 1. Phone number.
 If the inbound caller ID matches a contact’s phone number in your PSA, the ticket is attached to that contact’s company.

 2. Company name.
-If the caller states their company and it exactly matches a company on file, the ticket is attached there.
-Matches are exact to avoid cross-tenant routing — a caller saying “Acme” will not match “Acme Construction”.
+If the caller states their company and it exactly matches a company on file, the ticket goes there.
+Matches are exact on purpose, so tickets never land on the wrong client: a caller saying “Acme” won’t match “Acme Construction”.

 3. Name within company.
-Once the company is known, the agent attempts to match the spoken caller name to a contact in that company.
+Once the company is known, the agent tries to match the spoken caller name to a contact in that company.

-If all three steps fall through, the ticket is created against the Default Company and Default Contact you configured on the Settings sub-tab.
-The matched company name is recorded on the call so you can audit how each call was routed.
+If all three fall through, the ticket is created against the Default Company and Default Contact you configured.
+The matched company name is recorded on the call so you can audit every routing decision.

 Call history